About This Course

 - International Baccalaureate Diploma (including H5 in a science subject)

-- BTEC National/Extended Diploma in in a relevant subject e.g. Countryside Management, Applied Science, Forestry & Arboriculture, or Animal Management: MMM - DDM
+- BTEC National Extended Diploma: DMM-DDM in a relevant subject (e.g. Countryside Management, Applied Science, Forestry & Arboriculture, or Animal Management)

-- City & Guilds Advanced Technical Extended Diploma (1080) in a relevant subject (e.g. Countryside Management, Animal Management, Forestry & Arboriculture, Land & Wildlife Management): MMM – DDM
+- City & Guilds Advanced Technical Extended Diploma (1080): DMM-DDM in a relevant subject (e.g. Countryside Management, Forestry & Arboriculture, Land & Wildlife Management)

 - Welsh Baccalaureate is accepted